pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: OFF
 - This variable is used to set whether to allow `INSERT`, `REPLACE` and `UPDATE` statements to operate on the column `_tidb_rowid`.
-It is not allowed by default.
 This variable can be used only when importing data with TiDB tools.

 ### tidb_pprof_sql_cpu <span class="version-mark">New in v4.0</span>